-The proposed levy arrangements result in additional costs to sponsors of joint replacement prostheses.
-These costs may be passed on to purchasers of devices including public hospitals and consumers receiving private services.
+While the changes to the levy arrangements resulted in additional costs to sponsors of joint replacement prostheses, these costs may be passed on to purchasers of devices including public hospitals and consumers receiving private services.
 Although the levy results in extra costs for sponsors, they obtain substantial benefits from the continued operation of the NJRR, including commercial benefits.